shyam-lal/noviindus-machine-test/README.md

-# Novindus Machine Test – Appointment Management App
+# Noviindus Machine Test – Appointment Management App

 A Flutter application that demonstrates **appointment booking and management** with authentication, splash screen navigation, state management using Provider, and PDF receipt generation.